-Wait a few minutes and your cluster should be restored with the master unit as the active appliance and the slave as the passive appliance.
+After a minute or so your cluster should be restored with the master unit as the active appliance and the slave as the passive appliance.

+To confirm this:

-To confirm this on the web interface click "Reports" then "Current Connections" if you do this on both the master and the slave you should see all connections being routed through the master and none to the slave.
+Go to Reports > Current Connections, if you do this on both the master and the slave you should see all connections being routed through the master and none to the slave.